docksal/docksal/docs/README.md

 Run `make serve` and point your browser to http://localhost:1313 to open the site.

 If you do not have Docker installed natively and are using VirtualBox you can run using the `fin` commmand.
+When accessing you would use the IP address assigned to your VirtualBox machine (ie. http://192.168.64.100:1313).

 ```bash
 DOCKER="fin docker" make serve